 This succulent is a form of the popular Curio rowleyanus selected for its variegated foliage.

 Curio rowleyanus 'Variegatus', formerly known as Senecio rowleyanus 'Variegatus', is a beautiful succulent with trailing stems lined with small, almost spherical leaves with green, cream, and slight pink variegation.
 The stems root at the nodes and grow up to 3 feet (90 cm) long.
-Flowers are brush-like, white to nearly white, and appear in summer on long peduncles.
+Flowers are brush-like, white to nearly white, and appear on long peduncles in summer.

 The cultivar epithet "variegatus (var-ee-GAY-tus)" means "variegated" or "having a pattern of different colors or marks."
 It is the perfect passive participle of the Latin verb "variego."